 Brian, for instance, applied to YC six times before finally getting accepted on his seventh try.
 "It took me seven times to get in, so it's proof that you can do it," Brian says.

 8. Avoid Cliche Comparisons

 During YC's early years, one of its co-founders, Paul Graham, wrote a comprehensive guide on how to apply to YC and offered a "good trick for describing a project concisely."

 "Explain it as a variant of something the audience already knows," he wrote.
 "It's like Wikipedia but within an organization.
 It's like an answering service but for email.
 It's eBay for jobs.
 This form of description is wonderfully efficient.
 Don't worry that it will make your idea seem 'derivative.'
 Some of the best ideas in history began by sticking together two existing ideas no one realized could be combined."

 The problem is that several YC applicants have likely used this safe yet effective approach over the years.
 To really stand out, applicants should be bold and original.
 Latching on to a movement or trend may help people understand your business, but you need help to break away and develop something game-changing.
 "They're not looking for those founders who are looking for cheap, easy wins," Brian says.
 "They're looking for founders who are thinking differently about a market.
 So they're going to build something big.
 If you think about where YC makes its money, it's on the couple companies that make it extremely big, and they did that by thinking about things very differently."

 9. Show the Scale of Your Ambition

-"If you really are the breakout success that we all want you to be, you're probably going to be impacting the market," Brian said.
-“The market will grow just by a function of you being in it, so I think this is an opportunity to be super transparent and just share how you think about things."
+"If you really are the breakout success that we all want you to be, you're probably going to be impacting the market," Brian says.
+"The market will grow just by your being in it, so I think this is an opportunity to be super transparent and share how you think about things."